 In 1979 the Czechoslovakian government decided that the Bohunice A-1 NPP was too badly damaged to consider repairing, so it closed the plant.
 In practice no serious decommissioning was attempted until the end of the communist period, apart from shipping undamaged fuel assemblies back to the Soviet Union.
 Badly damaged fuel assemblies did not return to Russia until 1999.

 For financial reasons, decommissioning proper did not begin until 1995.
 Such limited and preliminary decommissioning as has been undertaken has resulted in even more serious contamination.
-The amount of radioactive waste from the Bohunice A1 NPP, even before serious decommissioning, was of too great a volume to be stored in the designated Mochovce RAW (Radioactive Waste) National Deposit site, and was consequently stored at the Bohunice A1 NPP.
-However, the onsite storage facilities for liquid radioactive waste were poorly designed and operated, with resulting “strong contamination” of soil and groundwater in the vicinity of the plant (Wuppertal Institute 2006, 15).
+The amount of radioactive waste from the Bohunice A-1 NPP, even before serious decommissioning, was of too great a volume to be stored in the designated Mochovce RAW (Radioactive Waste) National Deposit site, and was consequently stored at the Bohunice A-1 NPP.
+However, the on-site storage facilities for liquid radioactive waste were poorly designed and operated, with resulting “strong contamination” of soil and groundwater in the vicinity of the plant (Wuppertal Institute et al. 2006, 15).

-Despite almost twenty-five years of work, no firm date has been set for the completion of the A1 NPP decommissioning.
+Despite almost twenty-five years of work, no firm date has been set for the completion of the A-1 NPP decommissioning.
 Official estimates vary, depending on the method to be chosen, between 2032 and 2067.
-According to Kuruc and Mátel (2007, 272-3), it will not be possible “to isolate definitively the pressure vessel and steam-generators” before 2070.
-By that time, the core elements of the nuclear power plant will be over one hundred years old, more than ninety years after the nuclear accident that caused their terminal irradiation.
+According to Kuruc and Mátel (2007, 272–273), it will not be possible “to isolate definitively the pressure vessel and steam-generators” before 2070.
+By that time, the core elements of the nuclear power plant will be over a hundred years old, more than ninety years after the nuclear accident that caused their terminal irradiation.
+(See Figure 2.)

+Bohunice’s decommissioning problems did not stop there.
+In the European Union accession negotiations for Slovakia, the European Commission effectively made the early closure of the outmoded and dangerous Soviet-built Bohunice-1 and -2 VVER reactors a condition of Slovakia’s entry, with Austria threatening to block Slovakia’s accession otherwise.
+While the EU committed €603 million ($860 million) over the 1999–2013 period for the reactors’ decommissioning, a major portion of these funds was siphoned off to pay for the construction of Mochovce-3 and -4, leaving the Slovakian government seeking a further €425 million for the Bohunice-1 and -2 decommissioning project (Slovenska Tlacova Agentura 2011; Committee on Budgetary Control 2011, 10; European Bank for Reconstruction and Development n.d.).

+Figure 2.
+Bohunice Nuclear Power Plant – the reality

+Annotations by Kuruc and Mátel of the official publicity graphic show the A-1 NPP (shut down in 1979 following meltdown), the Bohunice-1 and -2 reactors (NPP V-1, shut down in 2006-8 as unsafe), the Bohunice-3 and -4 reactors (NPP V-2, currently operating), the spent fuel storage facility and the radioactive waste (RAW) facility (highly polluted following the A-1 accident sequence).